Have questions? We make it easy to get in touch:

 A signature part of Chatham’s BSUS program is the Eden Hall Campus Residency.
 The immersion year at Eden Hall is an integral part of the program, as students live and learn on the campus where they will apply their knowledge and interests toward projects that tackle sustainability challenges.Explore Eden Hall Campus : Checkerboard 3 - The Eden Hall Campus Residency

 Eden Hall Campus is home to the Falk School of Sustainability & Environment, and a living-learning laboratory in the areas of water; food and sustainable agriculture; energy and climate; design and planning; and community and health.

 Integrated Degree Program

-Qualified students from the sustainability program can be admitted early to Chatham's Master of Sustainability program, saving money and speeding time towards graduation with two degrees.Integrated Degree Program Info : Checkerboard 5 - Integrated Degree Program
+Qualified students from the sustainability program can be awarded guaranteed admission to Chatham's Master of Sustainability or Master of Food Studies programs, saving money and speeding time towards graduation with two degrees.Integrated Degree Program Info : Checkerboard 5 - Integrated Degree Program

 Alumna Profile: Allie Frownfelter '17

 In one of her sustainability classes, Frownfelter (who majored in sustainability) was shocked by an image the class was shown.
 “It looked like a bunch of pixels on the screen,” she says, “but the professor said that it represented the number of plastic bottles that gets thrown out every second.”

 Despite growing up on this very property, Scott never envisioned that he’d wind up owning, managing, and regenerating the land to run his own sustainable, organic farm.
 But things have been moving quickly since he purchased the farm in 2015 and completed his bachelor’s of sustainability at Chatham in 2016 as the first male undergraduate.